mattzeunert/mattzeunert.github.io/_posts/2016-12-05-neural-netoworks-super-simple-introduction.md

 For our "isEven" neural network that means we take the binary digits as the input array (e.g. [0, 1, 0]) and return a simple true/false value (e.g. [1]).

 If we did handwriting recognition the input array would contain the pixels of the photo, and the return value would be an array with 10 values.
 The 10 values represent buckets for each digit from 0 to 9.
-The highest number in the output array is the digit that the network thinks is written in the image.
+The highest number in the output array shows what digit the network thinks is written in the image.

 If you look up [Artificial Neural Network](https://en.wikipedia.org/wiki/Artificial_neural_network) on Wikipedia you'll see this image: